Lurk/ac2023/readme.md

 5: 313_365 + 31_003 + 30_906 * 4 = 467_992
 ```

-Now I only need to repeat that 202300 minus 2 times.
+Now I need to repeat that 202300  times.
 Easy.